Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-05-04-basketball.markdown

 The script that carries out the naive models is *naive_predictions.py*.

-The results of these baseline models and the Vegas odds predictions are recorded in the following table:
+The results of baseline models and the Vegas odds predictions are recorded in the following table:

 | Prediction Method | Percent Correct |
 |-------------------|--------------------|